jmalcic/spina-conferences-primer_theme/README.md

 # PrimerTheme
 A plugin for `Spina` that provides a frontend for `Spina::Admin::Conferences` using components from `Primer::ViewComponents`.

+This fork provides an updated version of the plugin, as the main repo is currently stale.

 ## Usage
 See the README for `Spina::Admin::Conferences`.
 Also make sure to ensure compilation of the assets for this gem by adding the following line to your
 `manifest.js` file.